 If you want some help getting started with the Tiles interface click here.

-A tile represents an object in SureCloud; Form, Folder, Dashboard or Application.
+A tile represents an object in SureCloud; A Form or questionnaire, a Folder, a Dashboard, an Application, a list of Vulnerabilities, list of Assets or an action that achieves something.
 The name that appears on a tile is directly derived from the object it represents.
 For example; a Dashboard called “GDPR Dashboard” will have that same name on its tile.
 If the Dashboard is renamed, then the associated tile will also be renamed to match.
 The same holds true for Forms and Folders.

 The background colour of all tiles can be modified by editing the Tile Properties.
 The foreground colour of the tile (icon and wording) is automatically chosen to offset the background colour.
 The user will require Full Control permissions to edit the colour of tile.
 Once set, all users will see the same tile colour.